 How We Ranked the Best Nursing Schools in New Jersey

 Nursing School Hub editors feature accredited, trusted schools known for their quality and their positive influence on graduates’ careers.
 Programs are ranked according to factors like cost, student satisfaction, and the breadth of offerings.

 The School of Nursing at Rutgers University is a nationally recognized center of excellence (NLN) offering nursing programs.
 Among the best nursing schools in New Jersey, Rutgers University offers nursing programs that include bachelor’s, master’s, and doctorate level degree programs, plus various certificate programs and continuing education options.
 Rutger’s Nursing school offers more than 100 nursing specialties across the academic continuum.
 Nursing students have the opportunity and access to more than 190 clinical sites throughout the state.

-Rutgers University is the state university of New Jersey and considered one of the nation’s oldest school and a public ivy university.
+Rutgers University is the state university of New Jersey and is considered one of the nation’s oldest schools and a public ivy university.
 Established as Queens College in 1766, Rutgers University is now a public, land-grant higher learning institution with approximately 68,750 students.
 The School of Nursing was established in 1955 and is considered one of the largest in the country.